lejodev/new-light/README.md

 # Newlight: A Hypothetical Lighting Store

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.0.

 ### Overview

 Newlight is a modern e-commerce website for a hypothetical lighting store, built with **Angular** and **TypeScript**.
 This project serves as a demonstration of core Angular functionalities, leveraging a **mobile-first design** philosophy to ensure a seamless user experience across all devices.
 It features a cart, search feature and more core functionalities as the project is scaled.